-The Northwestern Evaluation Association's Measures of Academic Progress (MAP Growth) is a district-administered achievement test given to students in grades K-12 district-wide three times per year and completed on a computer.
+The Northwestern Evaluation Association's Measures of Academic Progress (MAP Growth) is a districtadministered achievement test given to students on computer in grades K-12 three times per year.
 Achievement tests assess how well a student has learned objectives in academic areas.
 MAP is a nationally normed assessment research-proven to be reliable and valid.
 Both the reading and math sections are administered in approximately a one-hour session each.
 For gifted identification, reading and math national percentiles are each reported in the achievement section of the gifted eligibility report.
 The 90th percentile is the minimum score for gifted eligibility.
+NOTE: Scores from the "Spanish MAP Growth Reading" assessment (possibly given in DLI classes) are not valid for gifted eligibility as there are no national norms.
+Scores from the "MAP Growth Reading" assessment administered with initial instructions in Spanish are nationally normed and can be utilized.
+MAP Growth scores are used for First and Second Look.